sarahet/RLM/README.md

 -q, --mapping_quality     Minimum mapping quality required to consider a read.
 Default: 30.
                           Value must be in range [0,255].

--d, --rrbs                If BAM file contains reads from an RRBS experiment or not.
+-d, --rrbs                Set if BAM file contains reads from an RRBS experiment.

 -o, --output_single_read  Output file with DNA methylation information for every single read
                           with at least 3 CpGs.
 Default: "output_single_read_info.bed".
 Write